-Experience Geoff brings to Advanced NanoTek Ltd a vast amount of capabilities in his 22 year history with the Tamawood Group including as Chief Financial Officer and Company Secretary.
-Further, he has an in depth knowledge of the renewable energy sector as head of the successful Renewable Energy
+Experience Geoff brings to Advanced ZincTek Ltd a vast amount of capabilities in his over 20-year history with the Tamawood Group including as Chief Financial Officer and Company Secretary.
+Further, he has an in-depth knowledge of the renewable energy sector as head of Tamawood's successful

-Certificate trading business established in 2004.
+Renewable Energy Certificate trading business established in 2004.

-Special Responsibilities Member of Audit and Risk Management Committees
+Special Responsibilities Member of the all Committees